dbaslan/SWE585TechDemo/README.md

 The bulk of the newly implemented functions, such as toggleFog, updateFogDensity, OnGUI, along with the relevant modifications, were added to [PauseManager.cs](https://github.com/dbaslan/SWE585TechDemo/blob/main/Assets/Pause%20Menu%20Assets/Scripts/Pausemenu/PauseManager.cs).

 The demo lets the user control a character in an animated 3D environment and adjust rendering distance, shadow distance, resolution and fog dynamically, while displaying FPS and RAM usage.
 This allows the observation of the effect that rendering has on performance.
+A more detailed [report](https://github.com/dbaslan/SWE585TechDemo/blob/main/SWE%20585%20-%20Project%20Report%20-%20Deniz%20ASLAN.pdf) is available in the repository.

 A short video demonstration is available on [YouTube](https://www.youtube.com/watch?v=SaR8DgYbbGI).